 - Check with your accountant to determine the tax consequences of moving, the sale of your home, or any other meaningful changes.

-- Get rates from your insurance company.
-IMPORTANT: rates can vary wildly, especially on the coast.
+- IMPORTANT: rates can vary wildly, especially on the coast.
 Be sure you get a few quotes.
 Click here to request a quote.

 - Establish a local bank contact and get checks with your new address.